 We also recognize that it’s not only what you know, it’s also very much who you know.
 “Who you know” is the unquestioned overwhelming influencing factor in employment.

 Our guarantee is simple: You are ten times more likely to be employed through this training program than through any other — no matter how much you pay elsewhere.
 We’re not bragging.
 It’s not that we’re so wonderful, it’s that real-world, on-the-job training is so effective!

 Who Trains You

 If accepted into the Film Connection program, you will receive a course curriculum that far surpasses anything you would receive at a traditional film school.
-To learn more about our course curriculum please fill out a free online application, and one of our film school admissions counselors will get back to you within two days.
-The other difference — and it’s a big difference — is that your instructor in our film school will not be some burned-out college professor who teaches because he can’t “do,” but a real-life professional film maker.
+To learn more about our course curriculum please fill out a free online application, and one of our film school alternative admissions counselors will get back to you within two days.
+The other difference — and it’s a big difference — is that your instructor in our film school alternative will not be some burned-out college professor who teaches because he can’t “do,” but a real-life professional film maker.
 The same person who can either one day hire you, or get you hired!

 The inevitable employment through our film school program is in large part due to the fact that the training is always done one-on-one.
 One filmmaking student, to one instructor or mentor.

 In this case, your mentor is a head of a film production company, a film director, a film producer, a film editor, assistant director, line producer, script supervisor, sound person, special effects artist, or production coordinator, just to name a few.
 Apply now and let us know what field you want to specialize in.

 Your mentor is the same person who from time to time has to hire beginners, and dreads the day when he will have to sort through resumes of college graduates who haven’t a clue what the business is really all about.

 Think about it from the mentor’s side: How much better to hire your own private student apprentice (extern), whom you have personally groomed and taught on-the-job in the real world?